-Dentures vs implants?
+Dentures or implants?
 It’s a dilemma faced by many people looking to restore their smile.
 You deserve a solution that looks natural, enables you to chew and speak clearly, and protects any remaining healthy teeth.
 But which is it to be, what’s right for you?

 We’ll delve into all of this shortly, but for now, let’s start by talking briefly about the importance of replacing missing teeth.